dimagi/commcare-hq/docs/js-guide/code-organization.rst

 To develop with javascript locally, make sure you run ``yarn dev`` and restart ``yarn dev`` whenever you add a new Webpack Entry Point.

-Please review the next section for a more detailed discussion of Static Files and the use of JavaScript bundlers, like Webpack.